KsandrSkif/OniksNote/README.md

 - **Emoji outside BMP** (`✅`, `❌`) may not render in dialogs.
 Use ASCII markers: `[OK]`, `[FAIL]`.
 - No access to Java classes, file system, or network.
 - One thread per plugin.
+- **Themes** — only 8 preset ids. `setThemeColorsHex` picks the nearest preset, but exact hex is not guaranteed.
+- **Note card style** — full hex freedom, but applied only after returning to the notes list.

 ### What a plugin can do